UniTime/unitime-doc/edit-examination.md

 ## Screen Description

-The Edit Examination screen provides interface for editing an existing midterm or final examination.
+The Add and Edit Examination screens provide interfaces for adding a new midterm or final examination or editing an existing midterm or final examination.

 ![Edit Examination](images/edit-examination-1.png){:class='screenshot'}